Culture

 Noemi Rüegg

-Swiss road-race champion Noemi Rüegg came to bike racing through her family.
+She came to bike racing through her family.
 At first, her goal was simply to keep up with her brother who is five years older than her.
 Their dad was involved with a local cycling club and Noemi slowly grew more and more curious.
 When she was 13, she finished her first cyclocross race and was hooked.

 She turned professional on the road as a 19-year-old, leaving her full-time job caring for disabled people in a home.
 She is a two-time Under-23 Swiss time trial national champion but her heart belongs to the classics.
-Noemi loves a punchy course, the more chaotic, the better.
+Noemi loves a tough course, the more chaotic, the better.
 She is not afraid to be aggressive in the peloton and loves the excitement and energy of a hectic race.

 Alison Jackson